-14 Mar Raising Rents, San Diego Rentals
+14 Mar Raising Rents San Diego Rentals

-Raising Rents, San Diego Rentals
+Raising Rents San Diego Rentals

 Raising rents for all San Diego rentals is what all rental property owners should expect from their property management company.
 San Diego’s latest Multi-Family data is exciting for all rental property owners in the San Diego area.
-Based on research from numerous sources, Rancho Mesa’s goals are to raising most rents through 2016 and 2017 by 4% to 5% per year.
+In fact, based on research from numerous sources, Rancho Mesa’s goals are to raising most rents through 2016 and 2017 by 4% to 5% per year.
 Even though this region is ranked one of the least affordable in the country based on incomes, it continues to grow.
 From 2014 to 2015, unemployment went from 6.1% to 4.8% from April to April.
 Further decreases are expected over the next 2 years to an overall 2.5% unemployment average.

 Based upon this market, San Diego has one of the strongest Multi-family markets nationwide due to its diverse economy, limited housing supply and numerous barriers to entry such as high cost of living and a growing rental population.
 Millennials and baby boomers (ages 15 to 34) are the largest age group in San Diego County.
 Current estimate is 967,000 people with 77% at prime renting age of 20 to 34 years old.
 These residents are faced with high student loan debt, less job certainty, stricter lending standards when purchasing a home and a shift in lifestyle preferences such as delaying marriage.